cogsandsquigs/jundler/README.md

 Yup.
 Jundler will automagically detect typescript --- ESBuild does the rest!

 > [!NOTE]
-> If Jundler is having issues with your TypeScript project, try running `jundler <path-to-nodejs-project> --bundle` to bundle your project.
+> If Jundler is having issues with your TypeScript project, try running `jundler <path-to-nodejs-project> --bundle` to bundle your project manually.

 ### Does Jundler support cross-compilation?